Updated: Mar 22

 What does the state of Florida require for insured leased cars?

-Well actually the type or amount of insurance you have is dependent on the state.
-There is no different set of requirements a state will give you based on whether you lease or buy a car.
+Actually, the type or amount of insurance you have is dependent on the state.
+There are no different set of requirements a state will give you based on whether you lease or buy a car.

 Some things you should know about what the state of Florida requires…